voidstarsec/hw-hacking-lab/_posts/2022-8-19-replicant-part-1.md

 ---
 published: true
+title: "Replicant: Reproducing a Fault Injection Attack on the Trezor One"
 ---

-# Replicant: Reproducint a Fault Injection Attach on the Trezor One
+# Replicant: Reproducing a Fault Injection Attack on the Trezor One

 # Overview